 Figure 1: Dashed styles for outlines

-Follow these steps to apply dashed styles to shape outlines in PowerPoint 2011:
+Follow these steps to apply dashed styles to shape outlines in PowerPoint 2011 for Mac:

 - Within the Home tab of the Ribbon, locate the Insert group and click the Shape button to access the Shape gallery with different types of shape options.
 Select any shape option to access the related submenu, select the shape you prefer, and then click and drag on the slide to insert the shape, or click once on the blank slide to place an instance of the shape.